-The majority of the planning area is dedicated to grazing although grazing livestock was already ongoing as the BIA issued the first permits for sheep, goats, horses and cows in the 1930s.
-Currently the Division of Natural Resources is the custodian of the permitting process, and the Community is divided into five range units with a varying number of permits.
+Most of the planning area is dedicated to grazing although grazing livestock was already ongoing as the BIA issued the first permits for sheep, goats, horses, and cows in the 1930s.
+Currently the Division of Natural Resources is the custodian of the permitting process for Navajo Tribal trust and fee lands.
+Ramah Navajo Chapter and its 638 programs oversee the permits on Ramah Navajo trust and fee lands.
+Ramah Navajo is divided into five range units with a varying number of permits.
 Consistent with 25 CFR, permits are issued in two-year intervals but typically are renewed in perpetuity.
 Permits cannot be sold but they can be transferred from one estate to another as inheritance.